smilingthax/msdelta-pa30-format/README.md

 | **-- Content --** | |
 | ... | Huffman coded matches, using parameters for the block corresponding to the current output position. |

-The 872 lengths  (= 0x368)  parameters of each block are actually the lengths of three separate huffman trees, `main tree` (0x258 symbols), `lengths tree` (0x100 symbols), `aligned offset tree` (0x10 symbols) concatenated in that order; all three trees use max.
+The 872 lengths (= 0x368) parameters of each block are actually the lengths of three separate huffman trees, `main tree` (0x258 symbols), `lengths tree` (0x100 symbols), and `aligned offset tree` (0x10 symbols), concatenated in that order; all three trees use max.
 16 bit long codes.
-For `isDefault` each of the three trees uses the "default lengths" (see above) for their respective size.
+For `isDefault`, each of the three trees uses the respective "default lengths" (see above) according to its size.

 ### RLE delta coding of lengths
 | Symbol number | Meaning |